5 Trends In Working With App Reviews in 2020

 We analyzed apps with an average of 500,000 reviews and dozens of times more ratings.
 At a scale this large, it's really hard to see the impact on the average rating.
 The change would be in the tenths or hundredths of a percent.

 There's a different factor that's important to evaluate your performance: the user's attitude toward the product after talking to them and their desire to come back for a new product or subscription.
 You can find this out by tracking the percentage of users who have changed their rating or review after you reply.
-Our data shows that 10% of users do so.

 Another way to evaluate your team's performance is by looking at whether they increase the rating by reviews because this is the metric that customer support can influence.
 To do so, we here at AppFollow have put together a side-by-side comparison of three types of average rating: the average rating you see in the app store, the average rating by reviews for the support team, and the average rating by feature reviews for ASO and PR campaigns.